Unlock PDF transcripts online in seconds, remove passwords, and edit them with Smallpdf from any device. It’s fast, free, and all in your browser.

 Open Unlock PDF on Smallpdf.

-Click “Choose Files” to select your locked transcript from your device, or drag and drop it into the upload area.
+Click “Choose Files” to select your locked transcript from your device, or drag and drop it into the drag-and-drop area below.

 When the upload finishes, Smallpdf asks for the transcript’s password.
 Type the password in the field and confirm.
 This step verifies that you have permission to unlock the file and protects documents from unauthorized access.